 We've put together a list of bee friendly varieties for you to grow, to help feed the bees in your garden.
 If you wanted to choose just one or two varieties to grow to help the bees, we suggest any variety of Scabiosa or a wild flower would be ideal.

-See our wildflower seed range here
+Browse our full wildflower seed range for inspiration.